ofbennett/sentiment-analysis-app/model_lstm/README.md

 `$ tox -- -s`

-To publish a new model, first git commit the new VERSION, then:
+To publish a new model, first git commit all new changes, then the new VERSION file, then:

 `$ bash publish.sh`